NialaH/intraxphub_chrome/README.md

 - Activate Developer Mode

-- Load the folder myepitecheu with "Load unpacked".
+- Load the folder intraxphub_chrome with "Load unpacked".

 > :bulb: Don't forget to put a star on the project to support and enable the release of a more complete version.